Toddler development at 15-18 months: what’s happening

 - uses one hand a lot more than the other (usually children don’t use one hand more than the other until closer to 2 years).

-You should see a child health professional if you notice your child has lost skills they had before.
+See a child health professional if you notice your toddler has lost skills they had before.